 On July 21, 2020, the U.S. Patent and Trademark Office (the "USPTO"), issued U.S. Patent No. 10,716,793 (the "'793 Patent") entitled "Treprostinil Administration by Inhalation", to United Therapeutics.
 On July 22, 2020, United Therapeutics filed an amended complaint in the Hatch-Waxman Litigation asserting infringement of the '793 Patent by the practice of LIQ861.
 The infringement allegation of the '793 Patent is separate from the 30-month regulatory stay on final approval of the NDA for LIQ861, which is only associated with the infringement allegations of the '901 Patent and the '066 Patent.
-We are required to make a certification with respect to the '793 Patent in our NDA for LIQ861.
 United Therapeutics' motion to dismiss the Company's invalidity defenses and counterclaims concerning the '793 Patent was denied by the U.S. District Court for the District of Delaware on November 3, 2020.

-On July 30, 2020, Judge Andrews, presiding over the Hatch-Waxman Litigation, conducted a scheduling conference and set a claim construction hearing, which is currently scheduled to be held in June 2021, and a date for trial, which is to begin in March 2022.
+On July 30, 2020, Judge Andrews, presiding over the Hatch-Waxman Litigation, conducted a scheduling conference and set a claim construction hearing, which was held in June 2021, and a date for trial, which is to begin in March 2022.
+Following the claim construction hearing, the Court issued an order that two of the terms under consideration would be given their plain and ordinary meaning and ruling in our favor regarding a third term.
+Two of the terms that were under consideration at the claim construction hearing remain under consideration by the Court.